-There is an increased need for water in the tropics; it is recommended that adults have at least 8 full glass of water daily (about 1 1/2 liters) due to the higher tropical temperatures, humidity, and the ease with with you can get overheated.
-If you are not used to a tropical climate, undertake serious exercise with care.
-Be sure you drink plenty of fluids to keep your body hydrated.
+Because of the high temperatures in the tropics it is recommended that adults consume at least 8 full glass of water daily (about 1 1/2 liters) due to the higher temperatures, humidity, This will help your body cope with overheating.
+Dehydration is a serious concern.
+If you are not used to a tropical climate, undertake strenuous exercise with care.
 A packet of Oralit/Pharlolit stirred into a small glass of bottled water will easily replace fluids lost to sweat or extensive exposure to the sun.
-These packets are easy to purchase at the apotik and cost a lot less than bottled rehydration fluids.
+These packets are easy to purchase at the drug store (apotik) and cost a lot less than bottled rehydration fluids.

 Water Delivery Service

 You can set up a delivery service for water to your residence, office or factory.
 Bottled water comes in single serving glasses, one or two-liter bottles and 5-gallon bottles.
-Try out the smaller bottles from the supermarketfirst to determine which brand you prefer.
-Call the agent that delivers the water and set up a regularly scheduled delivery service.
+Try out the smaller bottles from the supermarketfirst to determine which brand you prefer as different brands have distinctively different tastes.
+Call the agent that delivers the water that you prefer and set up a regularly scheduled delivery service.
 Water is usually delivered once a week, accompanied by antiseptic wipes which are used to clean the openings to the bottles.
 Upon delivery, be sure that the plastic safety seal is still on the bottle and has not been tampered with.
 If it's been tampered with, do not accept delivery of that bottle.

 An alternate to a delivery service is to buy 5-gallon bottles through your local grocery store.
-The bottles may be cleaner on the outside (less dust and dirt), though you still have to use antiseptic wipes to sanitize the opening of the bottle.
+The bottles may be cleaner on the outside (less dust and dirt), though you still have to use antiseptic wipes provided to sanitize the opening of the bottle before they are inverted into your water dispenser.
+Supervise your household staff if they are responsible for switching out the water bottles in your dispenser.
+They may not understand the importance of thoroughly wiping the top of the bottle and may need some explanation and demonstration on how to correctly wipe and replace the bottle.
 Normally, you spend a little more on your first bottle since you are also paying for the bottle deposit.

-Once you have empty bottles you can exchange them for a re-filled bottle and you only pay for the water, not the bottle deposit.
-At a Hero supermarket, you go to the store room and ask for bottled water, exchange your empty bottle, and then bring the new bottle to the cashier for payment.
+Once you have empty bottles you can exchange them for a refilled bottle and you only pay for the water, not the bottle deposit.
+At most supermarkets or Hypermarts, ask for bottled water, exchange your empty bottle, and then bring the new bottle to the cashier for payment.
 The cashier will ask you whether you are just paying for the contents (the water) or you are paying for the water and the bottle deposit.
-The cashier will usually give you antiseptic wipes, if they don't, ask for some.
-At Kem Chicks supermarket in Kemang, there is a water bottle station outside in front of the store, you just exchange your empty bottle for a new one and pay right there.
+The cashier will usually give you antiseptic wipes; if they don't, ask for some.
 Many neighborhoods also have a warung or small food stall that sells bottled water.
 You will need to trade in your empty bottle or pay a deposit for the new bottle.

-extra Be cautious of bottle refilling stations though!
-We have heard stories of household helpers or drivers who wanted to earn some pocket money and they go to the non-potable water refilling stations with empty branded gallon bottles, and fill the bottle there.
-The water is of a bad quality, doesn't pass the standards for drinking water and may be contaminated with e-coli.
+Be cautious of bottle refilling stations!
+We have heard stories of household helpers or drivers who wanted to earn some pocket money and they go to the non-potable water refilling stations with empty branded gallon bottles, to fill the bottle there.
+The water is of an inferior quality, most likely doesn't pass the standards for drinking water, and may be contaminated with e-coli and other parasites/bacteria.
 To be certain of the quality of the water, it is better to order delivery direct from a well known bottled water supplier.

 Payment for your weekly water delivery is usually made once a month to a person other than the delivery men.
 They will present an itemized bill, together with copies of the signed delivery receipts from the previous month.

 There are a variety of dispensers you can purchase or rent from your water supplier or purchase from a department store.
 Some are ceramic and have only one spigot for room temperature water.
 Others are electric and have two spigots - one for hot water and one for cold water.
-Before tipping the bottle into your dispenser, clean the bottle thoroughly, using the cleansing wipe around the top of the bottle.
+Before inverting the bottle into your dispenser, or inserting into the bottom of the appliance, clean the top of bottle thoroughly, using a anti-bacterial cleansing wipe around the top of the bottle.